 I get out my granola while she looks for a utensil to eat her fruit.
 She goes over to her place at the breakfast bar and haltingly puts down the bowl.
 It’s such a pitiful breakfast.
 I cave in and go to the cereal shelf to get boxes of Cheerios, Raisin Bran, and Total, her longstanding trifecta.
 I put the boxes next to her bowl.

 But instead of putting the cereal into the bowl with the fruit, she gets up to fetch another bowl.
 She scans the open-shelved dish cupboard for a while, finally spying the faded blue melamine bowls on the top shelf, which she can barely reach, foregoing the regular cereal bowls on the lower shelf.

 Just as she struggles with word finding, she struggles with object finding.
 I imagine her comparing each object she sees with the object she’s holding in her mind’s eye.
 But that internal image is elusive, fading in and out, until finally, her eyes focus on the desired object at the same nanosecond she’s dialed into recalling what’s in her mind’s eye.
 It can be agonizing to watch her take a minute or two to put her hands on something it used to take her two seconds to locate.
 But she doesn’t know the difference.
 Among the first abilities dementia took away was any awareness of her own cognitive decline.
-She still thinks she drives the car around town, though she hasn’t been behind the wheel in over three years.
-Last weekend at the grocery store, she asked me to take her to her car, so she could drive home.
+She still thinks she drives the car around town, though she hasn’t been behind the wheel in several years.
+Last weekend in town, she asked me to take her to her car, so she could drive home.